drakkan/sftpgo/docs/full-configuration.md

   -h, --help      help for sftpgo
   -v, --version

- Use "sftpgo [command] --help" for more information about a command
+Use "sftpgo [command] --help" for more information about a command.
 ```

 The `serve` command supports the following flags: